Auld lang syne: New Year brings final UK-EU Brexit split

 “This moment is finally upon us and now is the time to seize it,” he said after Britain’s Parliament approved a U.K.-EU trade deal overnight, the final formal hurdle on the U.K. side before departure.

-It has been 4 1/2 years since Britain voted in a referendum to leave the bloc it joined in 1973.
+It has been 4 1/2 years since Britain voted in a referendum to leave the bloc it had joined in 1973.
 The U.K. left the EU’s political structures on Jan.
-31 of this year, but the real repercussions of that decision have yet to be felt, since the U.K.’s economic relationship with the bloc remained unchanged during an 11-month transition period that ends Thursday.
+31 2020, but the repercussions of that decision have yet to be felt, since the U.K.’s economic relationship with the bloc remained unchanged during an 11-month transition period that ends Thursday.

 After that, Britain will leave the EU’s vast single market and customs union — the biggest single economic change the country has experienced since World War II.